 WHO WE ARE

-The Canada International Scientific Exchange Program (CISEPO) is a registered non-profit organization based at the University of Toronto at the Faculty of Medicine and the Dalla Lana School of Public Health and at York University at the Faculty of Health.
+The Canada International Scientific Exchange Program (CISEPO) is a registered non-profit organization based at the University of Toronto.
 We focus on capacity building and health systems strengthening through a multilateral cooperative knowledge transfer network.
 We invest in people to build local health care capacity through training and education.
 We use medicine as a common ground to work effectively across cultures and divides.

 CISEPO has been active on the international scene since 1984 when it was founded by Officer of the Order of Canada and renowned otolaryngologist, Dr. Arnold M. Noyek.